-It can be frustrating when your phone's asking you for a 'PUK code' and you don't know where to find it.
+It can be frustrating if your phone's asking you for a 'PUK code' and you don't know where to find it.

 Our guide shows you how to get the 'Personal Unlocking Key' (PUK) that you need to get up and running again.

-Check the card carrier that came in the pack - that's the credit-card sized piece of plastic you pushed the SIM card out of.
-The PUK Code is an eight digit number, and is usually printed on the carrier.
+If you've still got the little pack that the SIM came in, check on the credit-card sized bit of plastic that the SIM snapped out from.
+The PUK Code is an eight digit number, and is usually printed on the that.

 When you've got the code, follow the instructions on the phone.
 If it doesn't work, contact your mobile network because entering the wrong PUK ten times will block the SIM card.

 You might be asked to set a PIN when you've finished.
-If you do, make a note of it, because entering it wrong three times will, annoyingly, make you need the PUK again.
+If you do, make a note of it, because entering it wrong three times will, annoyingly, need the PUK again.

 Hopefully, that's your phone working again, but if you need more help, you can get in touch with a Team Knowhow Expert here.